LSU vs. Hawaii Predictions & Picks - Women's NCAA Tournament First Round

 LSU Performance Insights

-- The Lady Tigers' +791 scoring differential (outscoring opponents by 26.4 points per game) is a result of scoring 84.1 points per game (third in college basketball) while allowing 57.7 per outing (33rd in college basketball).
+- The Lady Tigers' +791 scoring differential (outscoring opponents by 26.4 points per game) is a result of scoring 84.1 points per game (third in college basketball) while allowing 57.7 per contest (32nd in college basketball).

-- With 77.3 points per game in SEC tilts, LSU is averaging 6.8 fewer points per game in conference games compared to its season average (84.1 PPG).
+- With 77.3 points per game in SEC contests, LSU is tallying 6.8 fewer points per game in conference games compared to its season average (84.1 PPG).

+- Offensively, the Lady Tigers have performed better in home games this year, posting 88.1 points per game, compared to 77.2 per game when playing on the road.

-- Defensively, LSU has played better in home games this season, ceding 53.7 points per game, compared to 63.2 in away games.
+- Defensively, LSU has been better at home this year, allowing 53.7 points per game, compared to 63.2 in road games.

-- On offense, the Lady Tigers have had a hard time putting the ball in the basket over their last 10 games, scoring 75.9 points per contest over that stretch compared to the 84.1 they've racked up over the course of this year.
+- The Lady Tigers have been scoring 75.9 points per contest in their last 10 times on the court, an average that's much lower than the 84.1 they've scored over the course of the 2022-23 season.

 Hawaii Performance Insights

-- The Rainbow Wahine have a +32 scoring differential, putting up 60.6 points per game (265th in college basketball) and giving up 59.6 (63rd in college basketball).
+- The Rainbow Wahine score 60.6 points per game (265th in college basketball) and concede 59.6 (63rd in college basketball) for a +32 scoring differential overall.

-- The Rainbow Wahine are putting up 64.2 points per game over their past 10 games, which is 3.6 more than their average for the season (60.6).
+- The Rainbow Wahine are compiling 64.2 points per game over their past 10 games, compared to their season average of 60.6.

 © 2023 Data Skrive.
 All rights reserved.